Too many of us in Enterprise IT ignore this one critical thing about infrastructure management:

 Vendors: we’re slow and sniveling.
 “I can’t ever make demands of my customers.
 I can’t call them out when they mess up.
 They’re the smart ones.
 I’m just slinging tech.
 I’ll drop everything and get right on this.”

 Unless you’re new to the field, you know better.
-The IT infrastructure is not your toy.
+The IT environment is not your toy.
 Your title?
 Who cares.
 Are you the Founder?
 It’s still not yours, it belongs to the business.
 Period.